Choosing Question Types

 Will employees be responding to your survey in more than one language?
 If so, you can add translations to your survey.
 Once translations are uploaded and the survey is released, the language the participants complete the survey in will match their browser settings by default, although they can manually change this using a dropdown in the upper-right of the survey.

-For instructions on translating surveys, visit the Survey Tools support page.
+For instructions on translating surveys, visit the Translate Survey support page.

 Once you have created your translations, remember to have a native speaker review the translations.
 If you are using our automatic translation tool, it is based on Google Translate and can miss some regional translation differences.
 Any edits can be made directly in the tool or by uploading a new translation file.